jasmineelkins/productivity-tracker/README.md

 # productivity-tracker

-Built Jasmine Elkins, Brad Richardson, and Chris Kim as Phase 2 project for Flatiron School Software Engineering Program.
+Built by Jasmine Elkins, Brad Richardson, and Chris Kim as Phase 2 project for Flatiron School Software Engineering Program.

 DELIVERABLES: